 Prior to this offering, there has been no public market for our common stock.
 Although we have applied to list our common stock on Nasdaq, an active trading market for our common stock may never develop or may not be sustained following this offering.
 We and the representatives of the underwriters will determine the initial public offering price of our common stock through negotiation.
-This price will not necessarily reflect the price at which investors in the market will be willing to buy and sell our shares following this offering.
-In addition, an active trading market may not develop following the consummation of this offering or, if it is developed, may not be sustained.
+This price will not necessarily reflect the price at which investors in the market will be willing to buy and sell our shares following this offering or, if it is developed, may not be sustained.
 The lack of an active market may impair your ability to sell your shares at the time you wish to sell them or at a price that you consider reasonable.
 An inactive market may also impair our ability to raise capital by selling shares and may impair our ability to acquire other businesses or technologies using our shares as consideration, which, in turn, could materially adversely affect our business.

 If, after listing, we fail to satisfy the continued listing requirements of Nasdaq, such as the corporate governance requirements or the minimum closing bid price requirement, Nasdaq may take steps to delist our common stock.
 Such a delisting would likely have a negative effect on the price of our common stock and would impair your ability to sell or purchase our common stock when you wish to do so.
-In the event of a delisting, we can provide no assurance that any action taken by us to restore compliance with listing requirements would allow our common stock to become listed again, stabilize the market price or improve the liquidity of our common stock, prevent our common stock from dropping below the Nasdaq minimum bid price requirement or prevent future non-compliance with the listing requirements of Nasdaq.
+In the event of a delisting, we can provide no assurance that any action taken by us to restore compliance with listing requirements would allow our common stock to become listed again, stabilize the market price or improve the liquidity of our common stock, prevent our common stock from dropping below the Nasdaq minimum bid price requirements or prevent future non-compliance with the listing requirements of Nasdaq.